-"A kind of four-plex"
+'A kind of four-plex'

 My husband and I have been open for seven years now, and we met a married couple about three years ago.
-My husband started dating the wife, and I started dating the husband.
+My husband started dating the wife, I started dating the husband.
 We were a kind of four-plex.
-But as their marriage broke down, my relationship with her husband started breaking down, and his wife and I ended up breaking up with the poor guy a day apart.
+But as their marriage broke down, my relationship with him started breaking down, and his wife and I ended up breaking up with the poor guy a day apart.

 We all had completely separate relationships; my husband and I had a relationship, my boyfriend and I had a relationship, and my husband and his wife had one.
 She and my husband are still together now, coming up on three years.
-He and I were together a year and a half.
+He and I were together a year-and-a-half.
 It was a bit of an adjustment.
 I lost my boyfriend, and she lost her husband at the same time.
 And there was a lot of animosity between the two of them.
 I wasn't quite as angry.

 We suspected early on that he was the catalyst for the open relationship.
-And it turned into a poly relationship at some point—the "I love you's" started flying back and forth, but my boyfriend and his wife had never discussed that.
+And it turned into a poly relationship at some point—the "I love yous" started flying back and forth, but my boyfriend and his wife had never discussed that.
 The other married couple had been together 16 years, but they were newer to the whole thing than we were—which we didn't know.

 It was interesting how it happened; he definitely started to change as they were falling apart.
 He started looking to fill the void with affection and affirmation from others; he wanted more from me, but as I'm married with two kids, I couldn't give him the attention he was craving.
 And at the same time, he got less conscious of the relationships he already had and less thoughtful of our feelings.
 I found out when we broke up he was also hooking up with four others and hadn't told me.

-"It was more of an emotional relationship than a physical one"
+'It was more of an emotional relationship than a physical one'

-We dated for four or five months, and when we started, it was going very smoothly.
+We dated for four or five months.
+And when we started, it was going very smoothly.
 But over time, we started to have some challenges.
 My new partners wanted a lot more time than what I could give them.
 I tried really hard to make sure things were balanced, but I also have a wife and kids, and they have to be somewhat of a priority.
-And then, as well, the relationship had been emotional and based on support.
+And then, as well, the relationship had been emotional, and based on support.
 For me, venturing into the poly world, I thought it was a great testing ground, but it could be emotionally draining.
 And I realized that in terms of relationships, I'd also want something that involved a physical component—kissing, touching, snuggling, other stuff in that vein.
 And they weren't interested in that.
 My wife's relationship, for example, has been growing organically, and they're both engaged physically and emotionally, and that's something I'm still looking for.
 And I finally said, "That's something I need to feel connected to you."
 We tried to find some middle ground—we tried making out, for example—but it didn't end up working for them.
 And they took my interest in a physical component as being pushy or aggressive.
 We also didn't have that much in common.
-Our social beliefs and our political beliefs were quite different.
+Our social beliefs, our political beliefs, they were quite different.
 So it got to the point where we all had to step back and say, "This isn't working."

 And it was really emotional.
 Do we end this?
 Is that the only option?
 And sadly, it was.
 In relationships, you need to make sure everyone involved is getting something out of it.

-"We started playing separately"
+'We started playing separately'